pthethanh/micro/README.md

 go-kit is a good tool kit, but one of the thing I don't like go-kit is its over use of interface{} which cause a lot of unnecessary type conversions and some of other abstractions in the libraries which are not compatible with Go native libraries.
 Although go-kit is very flexible, it's a little bit hard to use for beginner/intermediate developers.
 It has a lot of options for developers to choose and hence hard to force everyone inside a company to use the same set of standards.

 go-micro is a great framework for microservices and very well designed.
 And it influences micro very much, but there are some coding styles that I don't like go-micro, that's why I made micro for myself.

+**Update**: go-micro is now moved to https://github.com/asim/go-micro and it's very well designed.
+I recommend trying it first to see if it fits your needs.

 ## Documentation